websanova/websanova.github.io/codility/php/codility-lesson-two-counting-elements-max-counters.md

 ## Efficient Solution

-We already keep track of the `max` value so we can actually use that in real time.
-We can replace our fill with another `max`
+We already keep track of the `$max_curr` value so we can actually use that in real time.
+We can replace our fill with another `$max` value.
+Then in our loop before an increment we just just the max and update it.
+Finally at the end we will have to update any missing elements to the upper `$max` bound.

 ~~~
 function solution($N, $A)